Code-Growers/lognito/README.md

 First layer.\
 Decides if event should go to buffers.

-`DevelopmentFilter` return true for event with higher or same level as defined by the constructor parameter.
+`DevelopmentFilter` return true for an event with higher or same level as defined by the constructor parameter.

 ### Buffers
 This is the main layer.\